wpix/swnsa/content/essay/about-swimming-alone.md

 author = "ying"
 type = "essay"
 +++
-This morning, my to-do list is to finish the discussion part of a paper draft (or at least write something, anything).
+This morning, my to-do list was to finish the discussion part of a draft (or at least write something, anything).
 And Bang!
 Here we are.
 I am writing my first blog post.
 (Now you can probably tell how much I don’t want to work on the draft, lol).

 <br/>
-Q: Why do I write this website title? <br/>
+Q: Why do you say you will never swim alone? <br/>
 A: You see, people post fake things online.
 <br/>
 Seriously, where does it come from?